Raktabeej 2: Plot

 In the mid-seventies, post the Bangladesh Liberation War, Sultana Rahman fled to India after some attacks on her family.
 She stayed with Animesh Chatterjee, the then politician of the ruling party.
 Later, she returned to her country and became the Prime Minister of Bangladesh, while Animesh became the President of India.

 Back when Saahil Choudhury was studying MBBS in Thailand, he falls in love with Ayesha.
 He tops the class, but finds out that his mother was killed in a blast at a mosque.
 In a vulnerable condition, he is convinced to join JSM, the terrorist organization, and becomes the new face of Munir Alam.
 He becomes an expert in shooting sniper rifles.
 Meanwhile, Ayesha realises about Saahil's terrorist connections and confronts him, to which he reacts violently and they get separated ever since.

 The Government of Bangladesh suspect some people who threat to overthrow their government.
 Meherunnisa Khan, the leader of the opposition party is meanwhile in a trip to India, who is suspected to influence the common people against the Government.

 In Burdwan, post the events of Raktabeej, Gouri suspects everyone in the house, except Kanak.
 When her family doctor is out of station, he sends his student Ravi Shukla to take care of her, who is killed by Munir Alam (Ankush Hazra) and he becomes the imposter and infiltrates the family.
 Due to his caring nature, Gouri gains trust on him.
 Sanjukta enters a ladies hostel with her force, which is later revealed to be a den for storing arms for terrorists and illegal immigrants.
 However, one of the convicts are killed mysteriously just when Sanjukta raids the place.

 Pankaj returns to Bengal and once again joins hands with Sanjukta.
 They find out that JSM has activated their sleeper cell all over the SAARC countries.
-As Animesh plans a visit to her in-laws' house in Bangladesh, he takes Gouri alongwith her.
+As Animesh plans a visit to her in-laws' house in Bangladesh, he takes Gouri along with her.
 Munir convinces Gouri to join her wherever she goes in Bangladesh.
 One convict from the illegal immigrants case opens his mouth about mission M2, planned by the JSM and confirms that Munir is still alive.

 During a mission, Riya, a team member of Pankaj is mysteriously convinced to call Pankaj while she was travelling in police convoys, through which Munir confirms her presence in the exact convoy and shoots her with a sniper rifle from a far distance.
 Pankaj suspects foul play and immediately requests his superiors for a trip to Bangladesh, as the President's trip to Bangladesh was nearing.